 Constance Moofushi occupies its own private island in the South Ari Atoll, an easy half-hour flight from Malé.

 Fly into Malé International Airport, where you’ll be met by hotel staff and whisked away to Constance’s seaplane lounge to take the 30-minute seaplane transfer to the hotel.
 The seaplanes only operate in daylight hours (between 6am and 4pm).
-From November 2017 to January 2019, return hotel transfers cost US$540 for adults (12 and over) and US$350 for 2–11s; rates include tax.
+Return hotel transfers cost US$600 for adults (12 and over) and US$400 for 2–11s; rates include tax but may be subject to additional fuel charges.
 Infants can travel for free, as long as they're on someone's lap.

 Worth getting out of bed for